 - It should be valid for each entry to Canada.

 When you submit all the required documents for a Canada Super visa, you can submit the application.
 Then you must pay the Super visa application fee.
 Now your application gets completed.

-The Low Income Cut Off (LICO) is one of the requirements that your grandchildren or children must fulfill to be able to host you.
+The Low Income Cut Off (LICO) is one of the requirements that your grandchildren or children must fulfil to be able to host you.
 It means they have enough money to cover your expenses in Canada.

 The host must explain how many dependants he/she will sponsor.
 They should also add the guest as the dependent when coming to Canada.
 Your grandchild or child should have enough money for all these people.

-This table shows the annual-minimal income your grandchild or child must have for different numbers of dependents.
+This table shows the annual minimal income your grandchild or child must have for different numbers of dependents.

 |The size of the Family Unit||The Minimum required income|

 |1 person (your grandchild or child)||$24,949|

 |For more than 7 people, add an additional for each person||$6,723|